Complimentary 15 Minute Phone Consult

 • Remember: your relationship is yours—not theirs

-4. Comparisons with the Past
+4. Comparison with the past

 What helps:

-• Stay present with your current partner
+• Be present with your current partner.

-• More intentional commitment
+• More intentional engagement

-• A stronger sense of self
+• A better sense of self

-• Greater emotional maturity
+• More emotional development

 Before saying “I do” again, ask yourself (and your partner):